 - SN, 'serial number'[, 'serial number']... specifies the serial number(s) of the volume(s) that are to be used for input or output.
 The serial number may be from one to four alphanumeric characters.
-A request for the volume(s) will be sent to the operator's console, which the operator responds to with an AVR sequence (e.g., MOUNT key-in). - NOERR specifies that records of errors from this device are to be suppressed from the Error Log.
+A request for the volume(s) will be sent to the operator's console when opening to a device type or operational label, which the operator responds to with an AVR sequence (e.g., MOUNT key-in). - NOERR specifies that records of errors from this device are to be suppressed from the Error Log.
 However, the user has the option of writing records to the Error Log himself, with the Write Error Log CAL. - ABN, address specifies the symbolic address of a user's routine that is to be used to analyze any abnormal conditions resulting from insufficient or conflicting information.
 If an X'09' abnormal code occurs on the open, this open abnormal address is set into the DDCB and return is to this address.
-For other abnormals, the open abnormal address is not set in the DDCB and return is to the address previously set into the DDCB by M:DDCB or, if an address is not present, the user is aborted. - CHAN specifies that the controller is to be reserved for use by this diagnostic program.
+If an address is not present, the user is aborted. - CHAN specifies that the controller is to be reserved for use by this diagnostic program.
 A controller may be reserved only if it is partitioned.